Robert Mansell: Political and business career

 In 1613, he was accused of political disaffection and imprisoned in the Marshalsea Prison, but was soon released and seems not to have remained in disfavour for long since he not only retained his offices but in 1615 obtained a monopoly on the manufacture of glass.
 He established glass factories in various places, including the first at Newcastle, pioneering the use of sea coal rather than wood in the manufacturing process, and there are records of his later defence of his patents in parliamentary debates.
 He also acquired the Vauxhall glassworks in Lambeth and glass factories in Woolwich, where he also managed the dockyard and the ropeyard, close to his home in East-Greenwich.
+In 1618, James Howell wrote that Mansel had "melted vast sums of money in the glass business, a business indeed more proper for a merchant, than a courtier".

 In 1618, Mansel was appointed Vice-Admiral of England in 1618, and ceased to be Treasurer of the Navy.
 Contemporary papers suggest this was not in fact intended as a promotion, and that he was deliberately moved to a less influential position because of suspicions of his dishonest administration as treasurer.
 Nevertheless, he apparently retained royal favour, even after the failure of the expedition he led against the pirates of Algiers in 1621.
 In 1620, his name appears on the Charter of New England 3 November 1620.
 As investor (Plymouth Company) and on the council.
 In October 1620, he led a force of the King's warships to the Barbary coast in an effort to find English slaves taken from the shores of the South West.